MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Literature Review

 \section{Literature Review}

-Among existing solution algorithms for the Richards equation, methods based on finite difference and finite element discretizations \cite{day1956numerical,celia1990general} have been studied and implemented the most \cite{richardsreview}.
-However, these methods often face challenges when handling large-scale problems and suffer from instability issues such as oscillations \cite{oscillation}.
-Recently, Ireson et al. \cite{ireson2023simple} used the method of lines to convert the 1-D Richards equation into an ordinary differential equation (ODE), which was then solved by finite difference method.
-Despite these advancements, finite difference- and finite element-based methods generally require high mesh resolution to satisfy the local equilibrium condition \cite{or2015,roth2008,Vogel2008}.
-Furthermore, they tend to fail to preserve global mass balance \cite{massconservative} and other important underlying physical relations connecting soil moisture, pressure head, and water flux \cite{songescape,songdata}, which further deteriorates solution accuracy.
+Among existing solution algorithms for the Richards equation, methods based on finite difference and finite element discretizations \citep{day1956numerical,celia1990general,chavez2024interface, haghighat2023finite} are the most well studied and implemented \citep{richardsreview}.
+However, these methods often face challenges when handling large-scale problems and suffer from instability issues such as oscillations \citep{oscillation}.
+Recently, \citet{ireson2023simple} used the method of lines to convert the 1-D Richards equation into an ordinary differential equation (ODE), which was then solved by finite difference method.
+Similarly, the process converting 1-D Richards equation into an ODE can also be achieved by implementing generalized Boltzmann transform \citep{zhou2013richards}.
+Despite these advancements, finite difference- and finite element-based methods generally require high mesh resolution to satisfy the local equilibrium condition \citep{or2015,roth2008,Vogel2008}.
+Furthermore, they tend to fail to preserve global mass conservation \citep{massconservative} and other important underlying physical relations among soil moisture, pressure head, and water flux.

-Meanwhile, finite volume discretization method (FVM) has demonstrated promising potential in achieving high solution accuracy and preserving the mass conservation when solving the Richards equation \cite{eymard1999finite}.
-For example, Lai and Ogden \cite{lai2015mass} obtained a family of mass-conservative finite volume predictor-corrector solutions for the 1-D Richards equation.
-A second-order accurate monotone FVM was also proposed by Misiats and Lipnikov \cite{misiats2013second} for solving the 1-D Richards equation.
-Several other FVM-based numerical methods have also been developed to solve 1-D and 2-D Richards equations \cite{bassetto2022several, caviedes2013verification, manzini2004mass}.
-However, like finite difference- and finite element-based methods, conventional FVM typically converts the discretized Richards equation into a large, stiff matrix equation, which can be challenging to solve.
+Meanwhile, finite volume discretization method (FVM) has the potential to achieve high solution accuracy and preserve mass conservation when solving the Richards equation \citep{eymard1999finite}.
+Some of the notable works include \citet{lai2015mass} who obtained a family of mass-conservative finite volume predictor-corrector solutions for the 1-D Richards equation, \citet{misiats2013second} who proposed a second-order accurate monotone FVM for 1-D Richards equation, as well as others \citep{bassetto2022several, caviedes2013verification, manzini2004mass, su2022numerical}.
+However, like finite difference and finite element methods, conventional FVM typically converts the discretized Richards equation into a large, stiff matrix equation, which can be challenging to solve.